 Explores the processes and outcomes of globalization and analyzes basic Human Rights literature and its application to the global economy.
 Students will also discover how their daily actions and interactions impact the lives of others, particularly those in impoverished nations.
 Prerequisite: HDP 120-121, 122-123 or HDP 124-125, 126-127.
-General Education: Fulfills Perspectives on Diversity.
-Also fulfills Self & Society OR Ethics and Social Justice.
+General Education: Perspectives on Diversity and Self &Society OR Ethics and Social Justice.
 Advanced.

 Introduction to Psychology

 Introduces the psychological study of human behavior and experience.
 The history, scope and methods of contemporary psychology are described.
 Topic include: perception, learning, memory, intelligence, emotion, language and thought, social interaction in small and large groups, behavior and mood disorders and treatment, psychology and health.
 General Education: Self and Society.
-For students entering prior to September, 2010: Social Sciences.
 Introductory.

 Provides an introduction to theories and research on how individuals are influenced by others.
 Topics include social perception, affiliation and interpersonal attraction, altruism, aggression, stereotyping and prejudice, group dynamics and conflict resolution.
 The application of social psychological knowledge to current social problems will be discussed.
 General Education: Self and Society.
-For students entering prior to September, 2010: Social Sciences.
 Introductory.

-Study of major developmental shifts throughout the life span across social, emotional, biological and cognitive domains.
-Emphasis on competing theoretical perspectives, the role of the sociocultural context, and cultural diversity.
-Particular focus on the connections between theory, research and practice.
-General Education: Foundations of Knowledge and Inquiry Human Growth and Development Introductory.
+Studies major developmental shifts from middle childhood through the end of late adulthood across social, emotional, biological, and cognitive domains.
+Emphasis on competing theoretical perspectives, the role of sociocultural contexts, and cultural diversity.
+Particular connections between theory, research, and practice.
+General Education: Foundations of Knowledge and Inquiry Human Growth and Development.
+Introductory.